-Proctoring for the Fall 2014 semester is available:
+Proctoring for the Spring 2015 semester is available:

-2. Meet with your DSPS Counselor each semester to complete the Test Proctoring Guidelines and Student Agreement Form.
+2. Meet with your DSPS Counselor each semester to complete the Test Proctoring Agreement.
 The student agreement lists the accommodations that you will be allowed during proctoring for the current semester.
 The student agreement outlines your responsibilities regarding the use of proctoring services.

 The student agreement indicates that the test proctoring service offered by DSPS may be suspended or terminated if you do not "adhere to the written service provision policies adopted by the college" (Education Code, Title 5 Regulations, Section 56010 Questions & Answers: Student Responsibilities)